suprayogo/Blanja-Web/README.md

 ## Project Description 🚀

-"Blanja" is a project portfolio that I have collaborated on as part of a project team.
+Blanja is a project portfolio that I have collaborated on as part of a project team.
 This platform is an e-commerce website that specifically focuses on fashion products.
-With a user-friendly interface and a wide range of fashion items, "Blanja" provides users with a convenient and engaging online shopping experience.
+With a user-friendly interface and a wide range of fashion items, Blanja provides users with a convenient and engaging online shopping experience.

 ## Technologies Used 💻🛠️